YannickBlais/Udacity-CarND-LaneLines-P1/writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+First, I converted the images to grayscale, then I blurred the images with a 3x3 gaussian kernel.
+I detected the edges using the canny edge detection with low and high thresholds of 50 and 150 respectively.
+Then I applied a trapeze mask on those edges to keep only the

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...